danthegoodman1/pyWebWatch/README.md

 *A legendary one night project (hopefully, I'll probably keep adding features when I get bored)*

+## Supported Operating Systems

+- macOS
+- Linux

+*If you are going to complain about adding windows why don't you add the config and background service handling in and make a PR?*

 ## What is this?

 **pyWebWatch** is a tool for monitoring webpages for changes on a set interval.
 I has a menu, stored configs, runs as a background service, and can notify you in the listed methods below